vertica/VerticaPy/README.md

 ### Python and SQL Combo

-VerticaPy has a unique place in the market because it allows users to use python and SQL in the same environment.
+VerticaPy has a unique place in the market because it allows users to use Python and SQL in the same environment.

 #### Example
 ```python